Desrucker/Book-Library/README.md

 # Book Management System

 ## Introduction
-The Book Management System is designed to streamline library operations by providing a user-friendly interface for managing books.
+The Book Management System is a web-based application designed to streamline library operations by providing a user-friendly interface for managing books.
 Users can easily perform various tasks such as adding, removing, updating, and searching for books within the library.

 ## Functionality
 The program offers the following key functionalities: